MahrukZ/E2S/README.md

 - And select the boxes next to Format on paste and Format on save

 - Make sure javaScript format enable is selected as well

-## Documentation

-- Visit the GitLab [Wiki](https://git.cardiff.ac.uk/c2061455/team_2_e2s/-/wikis/home) produced by the contributors of this repository.

-- Here are some links to helpful documentation and resources [here](https://git.cardiff.ac.uk/c2061455/team_2_e2s/-/wikis/Learning-Resources).